crra/mp3binder/readme.md

       --force              overwrite an existing output file
       --interlace string   interlace a spacer file (e.g. silence) between each input file --output string      output filepath.
-Defaults to name of the folder of the first file provided --tapply string      apply id3v2 tags to output file.
+Defaults to name of the folder of the first file provided --input string       file containing a list of input files --tapply string      apply id3v2 tags to output file.
                            Takes the format: 'key1="value",key2="value"'.
                            Keys should be from https://id3.org/id3v2.3.0#Declared_ID3v2_frames